-Documentation: Co-signature of the discharge summary or discharge/transfer note.
+Documentation: Co-signature of the discharge summary or discharge/transfer note and the discharge summary (if applicable.)
 If patient is transferred from one service to another, the accepting attending should treat the patient as a New Admission - see above.
 If the same attending is responsible for the patient across different levels of care, transfer documentation is not required.

-Outpatient: New Patient Visit (includes Emergency Dept. visits)
+Outpatient: New Patient Visit (includes Emergency Department visits)

 Attending must be physically present in the clinic.

 Every patient who is new to the facility must be seen by or discussed with an attending.

 Documentation: An independent note, addendum to the resident's note, or resident note description of attending involvement.
 Co-signature by attending alone is not sufficient documentation.